Updated: 5 days ago

 We recognize that Rappers and Emcees do share a lot of similarities.
 Both may spit rhymes.
 Both may do shows.
 Both may make music.
 But there are also mad differences between them.
 Some differences are small and some are huge.
 So without any further ado, let’s get into the 10 differences between the Rapper and the Emcee.

 The Emcee MUST be thoroughly versed in Hip Hop culture to even be called an Emcee.
 In fact, many true Emcees often practice multiple elements of Hip Hop.
-When you see an Emcee they emanate Hip Hop.
+When you see any real Emcee they emanate Hip Hop.
+It's not an act.
+It's a spirit.
+A certain cultural awareness that every Emcee possesses.

-A true Emcee would NEVER EVER dream of allowing anyone else to write their lyrics for them.
+On the other hand, most true emcees would never dream of allowing anyone else to write their lyrics for them.
 The Emcee sees having a ghost writer as completely destroying his/her credibility.
-Emcees know that Hip Hop is all about SELF expression and using a ghost writer goes against the principle of originality.
+Emcees know that Hip Hop is all about SELF expression, and speaking from the heart.
+Using a ghost writer goes against the principle of originality that Hip Hoppers hold so dear.

 The Rapper is usually motivated by fame and money.
 It’s not that the Rapper doesn’t like Hip Hop, but the paycheck and mega-popularity is his/her end game.
 The art is secondary.